By Rhonda Carrier

 Though it was already fairly busy even prior to the school holidays, the Levante Beach Resort seemed very uncrowded, largely by virtue of its design – this is a long thin resort, with four outdoor swimming pools, one of them vast, spread out between the main reception building at the top and the beach at the bottom.
 Ancient Hellenic ruins uncovered during construction work dot the grounds with their Mediterranean flora including rosemary, lavender and olive trees.

-A Mark Warner holiday is all about spending precious family time together while also buying yourself a few hours off for relaxation, rejuvenation and perhaps trying a few new things.
+A holiday at Levante is all about spending precious family time together while also buying yourself a few hours off for relaxation, rejuvenation and perhaps trying a few new things.
 Here I have to hang my head in shame and admit that I tried out far fewer new things than Zac, but I did achieve what I consider to be the perfect balance of 'me time' and 'us time' that is perhaps the recipe for a successful beach holiday with younger kids.

 The last word, however, goes to Zac, who, staring at the beach on our final evening, said, 'I'm sad to leave this place.
 It's great fun.'